Levantine archaeology: Archaeology in Turkey (Hatay Province)

-Archaeology, history and modern Arab-Israeli politics
+Archaeology, history, and modern Arab–Israeli politics

-Archaeology has been widely influenced by the modern Arab-Israeli conflict.
-During the British Occupation, many Jewish and Christian populations have renewed their interest in the ancient Judaic archaeological sites located in the region.
+Archaeology has been widely influenced by the modern Arab–Israeli conflict.
+During the British Mandate in Palestine, many Jewish and Christian populations have renewed their interest in the ancient Judaic archaeological sites located in the region.
 Several Palestinian authors argue that Zionists, or individuals who believe in a Jewish homeland, use archaeology to create a sense of national identity.
-One author, in a highly controversial book, when as far as to state that a joint project of the Jewish Palestine Exploration Society and the Va‘adat Shemot (Names Committee) attempted to rename sites from an Arab-Ottoman template to the template of biblical Israel.
-Today this attitude, is an important factor in the controversy over the West Bank.
-Judea and Samaria, (the name of the region prior to the occupation of the region by Jordan), are the locations of several archeological sites and ancient Hebrew artifacts.
-Israeli (and Jewish) scholar Nachman Ben-Yehuda, quoting Y. Shavit, lists the following aspects of archaeology that have been placed in the service of a Jewish homeland: (1) confirming the essence of the biblical narrative; (2) proving the continuity of Jewish settlement in Israel as well as its size; (3) "to emphasize the attitude of Jewish settlers to the land"; (4) emphasizing the practical side of life in the land; (5) providing the contemporary Jewish presence with a deep "structural-historical" meaning; and (6) "to provide the new Jewish presence with concrete symbols from the past which can be transformed into symbols of historical legitimization and presence."
+One author, in a highly controversial book, stated that a joint project of the Jewish Palestine Exploration Society and the Government Naming Committee attempted to rename sites from an Arab-Ottoman template to the template of biblical Israel.
+Today this attitude is an important factor in the controversy over the West Bank.
+Judea and Samaria are the biblical and historical names of the southern and northern West Bank, used by Jews and Western scholars prior to the emergence of the term "West Bank" after the occupation of the region by Jordan.
+The historical regions of Judea and Samaria are holding several archaeological sites containing major findings from the time of the Israelite and Jewish past and yielded important ancient Hebrew artifacts.

-Some Palestinian scholars have argued that they, not modern Jews, are the genuine descendants of the Israelites and Philistines ancient inhabitants of the land.
-Some have been, in essence, offering the world a reading erasing ancient Israel from the region's history.
-Renovations on the Temple Mount conducted by the Islamic Religious Authority, especially in the area adjoining and underlying the El-Aqsa Mosque, have sacrificed the integrity of underlying structures by dumping debris and other materials.
-This has contributed to the bulge in the southern wall of the Temple.